qwebsolutions/metapsi.samples/MetapsiCRM/MetapsiCRM.md

 # METAPSI CRM - An Ionic-based Metapsi sample

-(in progress)
+<span style="color: red;">(in progress)</span>

-This sample showcases mobile-app-like screen navigation (go to detail, back, modal), data binding, API calls and direct Metapsi server calls.
+This sample showcases mobile-app-like screen navigation (go to detail, back, modal), UI model binding, API calls, direct Metapsi server calls.
+It is implemented using the multi-project approach.